leecher1337/mgoodies-skype/listeningto/Docs/listeningto_readme.txt

 One last thing: when reporting bugs, please post the name and version of the player you are using.

-It also support Variables plugin to format the info, but it has to be the lastest version of the plugin (avaiable at http://pboonplugins.googlecode.com/).
+It also support Variables plugin to format the info, but it has to be the lastest version of the plugin.
 This version allows to use temporary variables in the replacement too, so you can use %artist%.

 Todo:
 - Better support for iTunes (it is not good now)
-- For Quintessential player you can use this one: http://www.quinnware.com/list_plugins.php?plugin=149

 To report bugs/make suggestions, go to the forum thread: http://forums.miranda-im.org/showthread.php?t=10912